 In 1987 when the NGF was formed, the initial minimum amount under the legislation was \$15 million.
 Because changes occur in the securities industry and new products and services are developed, the SEGC Board has periodically reviewed the minimum amount on actuarial advice.
 On 31 March 2005 the minimum amount was set at \$76 million.
-During the year an actuarial review was conducted as part of the SEGC Board's regular review of the minimum amount.
-Following that review, the SEGC Board concluded that the current minimum amount of \$76 million remains appropriate.
+In 2010 an actuarial review was conducted as part of the SEGC Board's regular review of the minimum amount.
+Following that review, the SEGC Board concluded that the current minimum amount of \$76 million remained appropriate at that time and decided that for the purposes of prudential risk management a buffer of \$20 million should be maintained above the recommended minimum amount.
+The Board continues to monitor the minimum amount and has commissioned that a short actuarial review be conducted in 2012.
+The Board considered that this review would be appropriate in light of the recent payments from the NGF, the current low level of interest rates and given the significant changes that have been introduced in the Australian market structure for cash equities trading with the commencement of Chi-X and the end to the best execution transitional period on 31 March 2013.